How to Translate a Page in Google Chrome

 - Select the “Translate…” option.

-The panel on the bottom of the screen will appear, and you can continue to select the language.
+The panel at the bottom of the screen will appear, and you can continue to select the language.

 How to Use an Extension to Translate a Page in Google Chrome

 One of the more popular Google products is the Google Translate app.
-It’s available as the web version and as a mobile app.
+It’s available as a web version and as a mobile app.
 But there is also the Google Translate extension for Chrome.